Homeless help from the council

 your landlord or parents say you can stay

-The council can also usually stop helping if you refuse a suitable housing offer.
+The council could also stop helping if you refuse a suitable housing offer.

 If you do not keep to your personal plan

-The council can stop helping if they think you did not take an action in your plan that you could.
-For example, if you did not ask letting agents if they had properties to rent.
+The council can stop helping if they think you are not doing the things the plan tells you to.
+For example, asking letting agents about properties to rent.

-The council must give you a written warning and time to take the action before they end their help.
+The council must warn you that they might end their help.
+They should give you time to do what is in your plan before they end their help.

-Challenge a council decision to end their help
+Ask for a review if the council end their help

 You can ask for a review if you think the council has made a wrong decision.